 DiscountASP.NET delivers hosting services worldwide from two tier-one data centers in the United States and Europe/UK.
 The company's continued success draws from the philosophy of focusing its resources on robust innovation around Microsoft technologies, for affordable, feature-rich, cutting-edge customer offerings.

-Microsoft's marketing investments create opportunity around new technologies for Web hosters.
+- Microsoft's marketing investments create opportunity around new technologies for Web hosts.

 Can you give us a bit of background on DiscountASP.NET?